 Students who successfully complete the EMT, AEMT, and paramedic programs are eligible to sit for National Registry (NREMT) examinations.
 Successful completion is required for state licensure.

 Individuals applying for a license are required to comply with requirements set forth by the National Registry of EMTs and the Alabama Department of Public Health.
 Situations that may affect licensure eligibility include, but are not limited to:

 - 1. Being less than 18 years of age; - 2.
 A conviction of any criminal act, incl.
-DUI;

-3. Addiction to the use of intoxicating liquors or controlled substances at present or in the past;
+DUI; - 3.
+Addiction to the use of intoxicating liquors or controlled substances at present or in the past; - 4.
+Not possessing 180-degree peripheral vision capacity.

-1. Apply and be accepted unconditionally to Calhoun Community College

-2. Submit evidence of current NREMT certification and state licensure as an EMT

-3. Meet with an advisor on the Huntsville or Decatur campus to register for AEMT classes
+- 1. Apply and be accepted unconditionally to Calhoun Community College - 2.
+Submit evidence of current NREMT certification and state licensure as an EMT - 3.
+Meet with an advisor on the Huntsville or Decatur campus to register for AEMT classes